 Fighting DUI Charges in West Palm Beach?

-At The Law Office of Gabriel & Gabriel, attorney Brian Gabriel has practiced criminal law for more than 30 years.
+At The Law Office of Gabriel & Gabriel, criminal defense attorney Brian Gabriel has practiced criminal law for more than 30 years.
 He devotes a significant portion of his practice to DUI defense and can educate you on everything you need to know about a possible conviction.
-When you work with Brian Gabriel, he will challenge your DUI charge vigorously.
-There are many potential defenses that may work for your unique situation that may lead to a dismissal or reduction of your charges.